Innov8ion-developer/SAP_Conversational_AI_Assignments/README.md

 https://webhookrecast.cfapps.eu10.hana.ondemand.com

-You can find this url by logging into your [SCP trial account](http://account.hanatrial.ondemand.com) and navigating to the Cloud Foundry environment via the Cloud Foundry tile.
+You can find this url by logging into your [SCP trial account](http://account.hanatrial.ondemand.com) and navigating to the Cloud Foundry environment by clicking the "Enter Your Trial Account" button.
 Then go to your trail subbaccount.
 In the left menu go to 'Spaces' and click your space, now find your application in the list.
 Click it to see the details and find your application URL.
 Right click the url and use "Copy link address" to capture the entire URL.

 You need this url in the next step.